Supply chain responsibility

 - * All figures are for U.S. purchases from U.S.-based businesses.

-- ** Data are for the 12-month period ending September 30 of the year noted.
+- ** Data is for the 12-month period ending September 30 of the year noted.